 You may like this I have a makeshift Name and my birthday is also wrong

 On Friday humid afternoon in Ukunda, young and old are heading towards the usual meeting point.
 Volleyball, football and recently introduced rugby.
-Perhaps due to the thriving Kenya national sevens team on the world stage.
+Perhaps due to the growing Kenya national sevens team on the world stage.

 I move closer and realize I knew the man.
-He was my high school chaplain in my days and he worked as an interpreter at the local evangelical church, which also managed the school.
+He was my high school chaplain in my days, and he worked as an interpreter at the local evangelical church, which also managed the school.
 We were meeting for the first time in four years.
-I had joined college far off in Nyanza and this was my long holiday season.
+I had joined college far off in Nyanza, and this was my long holiday season.

 He packed a motorcycle next to him and a sack of miraa by his side.
 He looked high on something else.
 He was not the man I knew because his work in high school was to guide to make sure we did not mess up our lives.

 Recent statistics indicate that most youth infected with HIV as between the ages of fifteen and nineteen.
 It has raised concern even from the statehouse.
-It remains a prerogative of the parents to ensure their children are grow up to be responsible citizens.
+It remains a prerogative of the parents to ensure their children are growing up to be responsible citizens.